byan-2/LogSearcher/README.md

-# Logsearch
+# Logsearcher

-Logsearch is a lightweight Node.js application that allows users to query log files via an HTTP GET endpoint.
+Logsearcher is a lightweight Node.js application that allows users to query log files via an HTTP GET endpoint.
 The application is optimized for efficiency and scalability by streaming log entries from potentially very large files.
 It leverages generators, buffer-based file processing, and validations to ensure secure, fast, and reliable log retrieval.

 ## Table of Contents